dpwolfe/otucha/README.md

   ```
   grunt
   ```
-2. Build using the generated project files.
+2. Build using the generated build files.
 For example, if developing on Windows with Visual Studio, open the otucha.sln, build and run.
-If developing on Mac or Linux, this will generate a Makefile.
+If developing on Mac or Linux, build using the Makefile.

 ### Building with Xcode
 1. Run the following command from the repository root: